 On American Priorities: 10 Things We Could Have Done with the Iraq War Money

 We could have closed every single state’s FY2012 budget deficit—totaling nearly $112 billion—nearly seven times over.
-That means no protests in Wisconsin, no mass teacher fi
+That means no protests in Wisconsin, no mass teacher firings, and no school closures.

-We could have funded the Healthy School Meals Act pilot program, which offers healthful school lunches to America’s increasingly obese schoolchildren, 195,000 times ove
+We could have funded the Healthy School Meals Act pilot program, which offers healthful school lunches to America’s increasingly obese schoolchildren, 195,000 times over.

 We could have completely funded the war in Afghanistan thus far and still had $393 billion left over to put a bounty on Osama bin Laden’s head.
 That amount of money would be really hard to turn down.

 We could have rescued all of the at-risk social-welfare programs on this chart and still had $740 billion left with which to mess around.

 We could have given every kindergarten, elementary, middle, and secondary school teacher in America a $224,000 bonus.
 Many of them certainly deserve a little extra compensation.